 The first, and most natural, way to find out information about our clients is simply by asking them.
 Immigration practitioners routinely use intake questionnaires to elicit important facts from clients that could affect their immigration case.
-See Appendix X for a sample intake questionnaire.
 However, it is often critical to conduct background checks or other records requests to obtain corroborating evidence or to find out additional information that clients may not remember or may not have understood.
 Furthermore, there are many reasons a person may want to see the documents that the government has about them.
 When the person is applying for an immigration benefit or fighting removal, it is not only helpful, but also often essential to the success of the person's case to have a copy of certain documents.